 WHAT DOES AN ASSISTED LIVING COMMUNITY OFFER ELDERLY RESIDENTS?

 An assisted living community is suitable for senior residents who need help with activities of daily living, including bathing, getting dressed, eating, using the restroom, and moving around.
 Staff at assisted living communities can also assist with medication management, housekeeping, and more.
 Assisted living is ideal for residents who need some support but can mostly maintain an independent lifestyle.
 Medical staff in an assisted living community can help with certain medical aspects, but not anything invasive, such as catheters or other procedures.
 They can help with eye drops, hearing aids, medication management, and more.

 Assisted living communities offer residents more of a home-like feel, with private apartments with bathrooms and kitchens.
 In addition, residents receive three healthy meals each day and access to life enrichment programs in an individual or group setting, such as arts and crafts, exercise, games, and more.
 Along with more independence, assisted living communities provide their residents with more personalized service and space to engage with others in the community.

 Moving into an assisted living community or nursing home can help your loved ones with their needs and also offer a range of enriching activities for them to enjoy.
 Our friendly staff can help you navigate any obstacles and provide information on our programs, staff, and amenities.
 We are here to support the senior community in any way that we can and provide information on the criteria for ADLs and nursing homes so you can make the best decision.
-If you have any questions about whether a nursing home or an assisted living community would be a better fit for your loved one, the experts at Frontier Management are happy to assist you!
+If you have any questions about whether a nursing home or an assisted living community would be a better fit for your loved one, the experts at Frontier Senior Living are happy to assist you!
 Contact us today.